 Sometimes you may find that some amount of fees are unavoidable.
 But you should try to minimize them to the extent possible.

 Assume that any bag over 25 inches will likely be overweight.
-Bigger bag means putting more stuff inside and more weight.
+A bigger bag means putting more stuff inside and more weight.
 Often having an extra bag is better than having an overweight bag.

 Most U.S. airlines charge fees for checked luggage and for overweight luggage.
-Assuming that you don’t have special baggage allowances for flying first class, having a branded credit card or for being a high level member of loyalty program, then you will likely pay $30 for the first checked bag and $40 for the second checked bag.
+Assuming that you don’t have special baggage allowances for flying first class, having a branded credit card, or for being a high-level member of a loyalty program, then you will likely pay $30 for the first checked bag and $40 for the second checked bag.
 Each bag can weigh up to 50 lbs.

 For bags over 50 lbs, there is an additional excess weight charge of $100 (up to 70 lbs).
 There are higher fees for bags over 70 lbs.